AzugBe/azugbe.github.io/index.md

 ## Upcoming events

-**2019-05-06 - //BUILD Live stream** - Join with your peers and watch the //BUILD 2019 live stream together.
-[Register here!](https://www.azug.be/events/2019/05/06/build-live-stream){: .btn .btn--success}
-{: .notice--info}

 **2019-05-07 - Binding your serverless clients & 6 years of Bootstrapping a SaaS on Azure** - Want to learn how you can write your own Azure Function bindings from Jan de Vries?
 Or hear Maarten Balliauw talk about 6 years of Bootstrapping a SaaS on Azure?
 Then this event is for you!
 [Register here!](https://www.azug.be/events/2019/05/07/binding-your-serverless-clients){: .btn .btn--success}
+{: .notice--info}

+**2019-06-13 - IoT Edge and Data Science in Production** - Want to learn everything about going into production with IoT Edge and Data Science?
+Join us and Nathan Bijnens, Wesley Backelant and Sander Van De Velde for an evening packed with their experiences in IoT Edge and Data Science.
+[Register here!](https://www.azug.be/events/2019/06/13/iotedge-and-datascience){: .btn .btn--success}
 {: .notice--info}

 <hr />